 Trend #4: Digital Ad Fraud is On the Rise

 Digital ad fraud is one of the most inconspicuous types of cybercrime.
 It affects more people every year, making it difficult for online content providers to generate revenue.

 Estimates show that advertisers lose up to $19 billion each year due to fraud.
 This calculates to a loss of $51 million on a daily basis.
 The worst is yet to come as forecasts indicate that ad fraud will be a $44 billion industry by 2022.

 Even though video is the most commonly affected form of content, online content providers should also guard their other assets.

-Ad fraud primary comes in the form of a hijacked or ad that redirect users to phishing pop-ups.
+Ad fraud primarily comes in the form of a hijacked or ad that redirects users to phishing pop-ups.
 This enables the fraudsters to commit identity and credit card theft.
 A criminal usually poses as a legitimate advertiser in this type of attack and targets insecure websites for their phishing schemes.

 Any type of organization is susceptible to the cybercrime of ad fraud.

 Trend #5: Cryptocurrency Cybercrime

 While cryptocurrency hasn’t disrupted the financial world as expected, it remains a vital tool in a lot of ransomware schemes.
 The hacker threatens to release personal data if they are not paid in cryptocurrency, similar to a ransomware attack.